American Specialist in Veterinary Anesthesia

-Nora graduated from veterinary school at Cornell and was in practice (in upstate NY) before returning to Cornell for an anesthesia residency, which I completed in 1985.
-I was on faculty at Washington State and Oklahoma State University before going to Texas A & M University in 1989.
-I spent 24-1/2years there before retiring in July 2013.
-I have always been a clinical anesthesiologist, spending 50% (or more) time on clinics in the teaching hospital.
-I became interested in donkeys and mules when I started working with Dr. Tex Taylor at Texas A & M. Tex was a surgeon who raised Mammoth asses and we collaborated on research until his retirement.
-I have published >60 articles in refereed journals and numerous book chapters on anesthesia and analgesia with a sub-specialty in pharmacokinetics and anesthesia of donkeys and mules.
-I also have a particular interest in monitoring equipment.
-I am past president of the American College of Veterinary Anesthesia and Analgesia and have also spoken at over 150 veterinary meetings, from local to international.
-While I have enormously enjoyed my time at universities, I am enjoying being a relief anesthesiologist in various clinics and working with residents in practice.
-In addition I fill in as needed at Cornell where I am an adjunct professor.
+Nora graduated from veterinary school at Cornell and was in practice (in upstate NY) before returning to Cornell for an anesthesia residency, which she completed in 1985.
+She was on faculty at Washington State and Oklahoma State University before going to Texas A & M University in 1989.
+Nora spent 24-1/2years there before retiring in July 2013.
+IDr.
+Matthews has always been a clinical anesthesiologist, spending 50% (or more) time on clinics in the teaching hospital.
+She became interested in donkeys and mules when she started working with Dr. Tex Taylor at Texas A & M. Tex was a surgeon who raised Mammoth asses and we collaborated on research until his retirement.
+Nora has published >60 articles in refereed journals and numerous book chapters on anesthesia and analgesia with a sub-specialty in pharmacokinetics and anesthesia of donkeys and mules.
+She also have a particular interest in monitoring equipment.
+Dr. Matthews is past president of the American College of Veterinary Anesthesia and Analgesia and has also spoken at over 150 veterinary meetings, from local to international.
+While she has enormously enjoyed her time at universities, Nora is enjoying being a relief anesthesiologist in various clinics and working with residents in practice.
+In addition, Dr. Matthews fills in as needed at Cornell where I am an adjunct professor.